LaChance-Lab/solana-vanity-address-generator/README.md

-# solana-vanity-address-generator
+# Solana Vanity Address Generator
-Solana Vanity Address Generator
+Generating Vanity Address and Saving it to MongoDB